Leicester City - Liverpool: How to watch, start time, stream link, odds, pick

 Liverpool is still without Virgil van Dijk, Diogo Jota, Naby Keita, Joe Gomez, and Joel Matip.
 Jota and Keita are the only two likely to return any time in the near future.

-Fabinho is out injured, Jurgen Klopp has confirmed, so new signings Ben Davies and Ozan Kabak are in line to partner Jordan Henderson or perhaps Nat Phillips in central defense.
+Fabinho is out injured, Jurgen Klopp has confirmed, so new signing Ozan Kabak partners Jordan Henderson in central defense.
+James Milner starts with Wijnaldum and Jones in central midfield.

 Odds and ends (full odds provided by our partner, PointsBet)